This workshop is about seeing in a whole new way.

 Mary Ellyn Vicksta fell in love with photography when her Aunt and Uncle took family pictures when she was a mere child.
 While others griped about posing for those family moments, Mary Ellyn was intrigued by what is possible with photos.

 Fast forward to the 21st century and she continues to explore possibilities in creative expression while image taking and image making.
 She combines traditional image taking primarily using a digital camera with image making using photo apps on her iPad.
 She’s become a bit of a photographic groupie for the Canadian photo expressionists, Freeman Patterson and Andre Gallant, with seven workshops in the past few years.

 To make money to support her photographic habits, she facilitates new idea workshops and conducts creativity training for corporate clients.
 Recently she started using Stormz for virtual ideation.

 Mary Ellyn is a returning presenter.
-Click here to see their sessions from previous years.
+Click to see what they’ve presented in the past.